vlabo/cspell-lsp/README.md

 This lsp performs spell checking in source code files, using the [cspell library](https://cspell.org/).

 ~This is a fork of [vscode-spell-checker](https://github.com/streetsidesoftware/vscode-spell-checker) and adapted to work with the~
-This was intended as a fork to  but its now rewriten to be general basic spell check LSP.
+This was intended as a fork to  but its now rewritten to be general basic spell check LSP.
 Tested on [Helix text editor](https://helix-editor.com/), [Neovim](https://neovim.io/).
 Community support for [Zed](https://zed.dev/) by @mantou132 [zed-cspell](https://github.com/mantou132/zed-cspell)